How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 But find other reasons to motivate you.

 And movement?
 Don’t forget the opposite sex is either consciously or unconsciously paying attention to the way you move.
 And your posture.
 They’re also paying attention to your brain, mood and youthfulness.
+Confidence can’t be seen, but it can be felt and it makes everyone look better.

 So if you’re in there to impress the opposite sex, great.
 Pay attention to more than just biceps and ass and your chances of getting there increase.